AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Use date range names to filter

-In this use case you want to use a date range that you have defined in Customer Journey Analytics to filter and report on occurrences (events) during the last year.
+You want to use a date range that you have defined in Customer Journey Analytics to filter and report on occurrences (events) during the last year.

 +++ Customer Journey Analytics